20ghrrdll/CS108/README.md

 Users can accomplish achievements by taking quizzes, creating quizzes, and performing other activities on the site.
 These are all displayed in the user profile.

 ##Administration
+We have included an administration feature.
+Auser may be granted admin status by an existed admin and get access to the following features:
+- Create announcements which will show up on the homepage.
+- Remove user accounts.
+-  Remove quizzes.
+-   Clear all history information for a particular quiz.
+-   Promote user accounts to administration accounts.
+-   See site statistics.
+These should include number of users and number of quizzes taken.